Du Pré Alexander, 2nd Earl of Caledon

-Du Pré Alexander, 2nd Earl of Caledon KP (14 December 1777 – 8 April 1839), styled The Honourable Du Pré Alexander from 1790 to 1800 and Viscount Alexander from 1800 to 1802, was an Irish peer, landlord and colonial administrator, and was the second child and only son of James Alexander, 1st Earl of Caledon.
+Colonel Du Pré Alexander, 2nd Earl of Caledon (14 December 1777 – 8 April 1839), styled The Honourable Du Pré Alexander from 1790 to 1800 and Viscount Alexander from 1800 to 1802, was an Irish politician, militia officer and colonial administrator who was the second child and only son of James Alexander, 1st Earl of Caledon.

 Education and inheritance

 He was educated from 1790 to 1796 at Eton College in England and later at Christ Church, Oxford.
-He was elected Member of Parliament for Newtownards in 1800 and sat in the Irish House of Commons until the Act of Union in 1801.
+He was elected member of parliament for Newtownards in 1800 and sat in the Irish House of Commons until the Act of Union in 1801.
 In the latter year, he was appointed High Sheriff of Armagh.
 He succeeded to the title of Earl of Caledon on the death of his father in 1802 and was elected a Representative Peer for Ireland in 1804.

-He had received a commission as an Ensign in the Royal Tyrone Militia on 28 May 1793 when the regiment was raised, and had risen to Captain by 11 June 1799 when he was promoted to Major by seniority.
-He was appointed Colonel of the regiment on 11 August 1804.
+He had received a commission as an ensign in the Royal Tyrone Militia on 28 May 1793 when the regiment was raised, and had risen to captain by 11 June 1799 when he was promoted to major by seniority.
+He was appointed colonel of the regiment on 11 August 1804.
 While he was absent in South Africa 1806–10 most of his pay as colonel of the regiment was devoted to supporting the regimental band, which entertained the public in Dublin.